linhduongtuan/BKHN-Thesis_template_typst/README.md

 ### If you want to learn how to create presentation slides, please refer to [my other repository](https://github.com/linhduongtuan/DTU-typst-presentation).
 ### If you want to learn how to create a scientific poster, please refer to [my other repository](https://github.com/linhduongtuan/VNUHCM-typst-poster).

+### For further reference:
+- *If you want to learn how to create a poster template, please refer to [my other repository](https://github.com/linhduongtuan/VNUHCM-typst-poster).*
+- *If you want to learn how to create presentation slides, please refer to [my other repository](https://github.com/linhduongtuan/DTU-typst-presentation).*

 #### References:
 - (1) https://github.com/jujimeizuo/ZJGSU-typst-template